-I, (insert your name), (tick and complete as applicable) an electorate candidate for the electorate at the 2023 General Election, or party secretary for the Party hereby appoint the following scrutineer (insert name) for the following purposes Complete this section if you are a candidate appointing a scrutineer The issuing of votes at these advance voting place(s): The issuing of votes and the preliminary count at these voting place(s): The count of advance votes on election day.
-Only one scrutineer per candidate can be appointed.
-The scrutiny of the rolls and the official count.
-One or more scrutineers can be appointed for this but only one, for each candidate, is allowed to be present at any time unless permitted by the Returning Officer.
+I, (insert your name) ,

+(tick and complete as a applicable)

+andidate for the e 2023 General Election, or

+party secretary for the Party

+hereby appoint the following scrutineer (insert name)

+for the following pu rposes

+appointing a so section if you are a candidate crutineer otes at these advance voting place(s):

+The issuing of vo place(s): otes and the preliminary count at these voting

+The count of ad Only one can be ap vance votes on election day.

+The scrutiny of t

 To be at the office of the designated office of the Electoral Commission when special vote declarations are checked.
 One or more scrutineers can be appointed but only one is allowed to be present at any time.
 A judicial recount of electorate votes.

-Electorate candidates affected by an application for a recount may appoint scrutineers for the recount.

-Complete this section if you are a party secretary appointing a scrutineer

-The party secretary is only able to appoint a scrutineer in electorates where no electorate candidate is standing for your party.

-The issuing of votes at these advance voting place(s):

-The issuing of votes and the preliminary count at these voting place(s):

-A judicial recount of party votes in either a single electorate or nationwide.
+Electorate candidates affected by an application for a recount may appoint scrutineers for the recount Complete this section if you are a party secretary appointing a scrutineer The party secretary is only able to appoint a scrutineer in electorates where no electorate candidate is standing for your party.
+The issuing of votes at these advance voting place(s): The issuing of votes and the preliminary count at these voting place(s): A judicial recount of party votes in either a single electorate or nationwide.
 Only one scrutineer per political party may be present unless the Judge permits more.
 The allocation of party list seats by the Electoral Commission.

-Only one scrutineer per political party unless the Electoral Commission allows more.
+Only one scrutineer per political party unless the Electoral Commission allows more